MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

 ### Option 1: Use the SQLCHECK output file

-1. Search the output from SQLCHECK file for "SQL Server Information".
+1. Search the SQLCHECK output file for "SQL Server Information".
 1. In the section titled "Services of Interest", search for SQLBrowser in the **Name** column and check its status using the **Started** column.
 If the value is True, the service is started.
 Otherwise, the service is currently not running, and you need to start it.
 For more information, see [Start, stop, pause, resume, restart SQL Server services](/sql/database-engine/configure-windows/start-stop-pause-resume-restart-sql-server-services).

 ### Option 2: Use SQL Server Configuration Manager